RyanBranco/installfest/README.md

 Finally, lets put some good stuff in there (`.gitignore_global`):

+To open and edit file `cd ~` to get to your root directory, then `open .gitignore_global`.
+Paste the following contents:

 ```sh
 # This is a list of rules for ignoring files in every Git repositories on your computer.
 # See https://help.github.com/articles/ignoring-files